Ajoe62/Uswift/extension/Error-fix.md

 Verification

-- Rebuilt (or patched) `dist/popup.html`; reloaded unpacked extension from `extension/dist`; popup renders when clicking the extension icon.
+- Rebuilt (or patched) `dist/popup.html`; reloaded unpacked extension from `extension/dist`; popup renders when clicking the extension icon to project.

 ---